Tilman Esslinger: Research

 The work of Esslinger and his group has stimulated an interdisciplinary exchange between the condensed-matter and quantum-gas communities.
-Recent notable results include the development of a quantum simulator for graphene, setting up of a cavity-optomechanical system in which the Dicke quantum phase transition to a superradiant state has been observed for the first time, as well as creation of a cold-atom analogue of mesoscopic conductors and observation of the onset of superfluidity in that system.
-Esslinger received a Phillip Morris Research Prize (shared with Theodor Hänsch and Immanuel Bloch) in 2000 and currently holds an ERC advanced grant.
-He is an author on more than 80 peer-reviewed journal articles, which have been cited more than 8000 times (as of March 2013).
+Notable results include the development of a quantum simulator for graphene, the setting up of a cavity-optomechanical system in which the Dicke quantum phase transition to a superradiant state has been observed for the first time, as well as the creation of a cold-atom analogue of mesoscopic conductors and the observation of the onset of superfluidity in that system.